nightscout/fda-presubmission/source/01-description.rst

 cgm-remote-monitor_
 ###################

-This is a web app which simulates the display of a Dexcom receiver.
+This is a web application which simulates the display of a Dexcom receiver.
 In addition to showing the last known glucose level, it displays when the reading was taken, and offers a way to pan several hours retrospectively.

-Every 5 minutes, a node.js server polls a mongo database, emitting the last readings over the last two days to any listeners subscribed to the server's "sgv" websocket event.
+Every 5 minutes, a ``node.js`` server polls a mongo database, emitting the last readings over the last two days to any listeners subscribed to the server's ``sgv`` websocket event.
 The server also serves a combination of html, css, and javascript to simulate a near-real-time display of the Dexcom receiver.

 The web display works on most modern web browsers.